Get Down (You're the One for Me): Critical reception

-British magazine Music Week gave the song four out of five, writing, "The US boy band have had two massive hits throughout Europe but are yet to break into the UK Top 40.
+British magazine Music Week gave the song a score of four out of five, writing, "The US boy band have had two massive hits throughout Europe but are yet to break into the UK Top 40.
 This infectious, upbeat number should do it."

 Music video

 Background

 The music video for "Get Down (You're the One for Me)" was directed by Alan Calzatti, and was filmed in Orlando, Florida on April 10, 1996.
 It was released in May 1996.
-As of May 2025, the video has over 77 million views on YouTube.
+As of Dec 2025, the video has over 85 million views on YouTube.

 Synopsis

 The band performs on the top half of a disco ball lit in a cold, bright, white light.
 They are also inside a second disco ball, with several females dancing inside individual cabins.
 Each member is seen wearing big black trousers and shoes, silver necklaces, and various oversized jackets; Nick wearing yellow and red, Brian wearing orange, Howie wearing black, AJ wearing dark yellow, and Kevin wearing bright yellow.
 Smooth T. appears and hovers around the band during his rap verse.